- Written by Dr.Mehmet Demircioglu

 PRP is more reasonable when there are still living miniaturized follicles to support, the diagnosis is clear, the patient understands the limits, and the treatment is not being sold as a replacement for a real hair loss strategy.

-I would think about PRP differently in a young patient with early diffuse thinning than in a patient with a shiny bald frontal scalp, advanced crown loss, or a weak donor area.
+I think about PRP differently in a young patient with early diffuse thinning than in a patient with a shiny bald frontal scalp, advanced crown loss, or a weak donor area.
 These are not the same biological situation.

 This part should be explained much more clearly than it usually is.